Independent forex education Free professional tools Unbiased broker reviews

 Leverage Up to 1:1000 (varies by entity and instrument)

 Why XM leads for Saudi Arabia: XM's DFSA licence provides region-specific regulatory credibility that most competitors lack.
-Combined with genuine zero-cost Islamic accounts on all instruments, $5 minimum deposit, full Arabic support, and a $30 no-deposit bonus, XM is the most practical choice for Saudi traders at every experience level.
+Combined with genuine zero-cost Islamic accounts on all instruments, $5 minimum deposit, full Arabic support, and a welcome deposit bonus, XM is the most practical choice for Saudi traders at every experience level.

 For safety details: Is XM safe?
 Regulation review.
 For account setup: XM account opening guide.